 BIOL 310 GENETICS (3-0-3)(F,S,SU).
 A study of the principles of genetics as they relate to living organisms.
 PREREQ: BIOL 191-192 or BIOL 191 and BIOL 320.
 PRE/COREQ: CHEM 301 or 307.

 BIOL 320 CELL BIOLOGY (3-0-3)(F,S,SU).
 Structure and function of prokaryotic and eukaryotic cells.
 PREREQ: BIOL 191-192 and CHEM 112, or BIOL 191 and either CHEM 301, 307 or PHYS 307, or BIOL 227-228 and either CHEM 301 or 307.

 BIOL 321 CELL BIOLOGY LABORATORY (0-8-3)(S)(Even years).
 Modern techniques to investigate cellular structure and function.
 PREREQ: BIOL 310 and BIOL 320, or PERM/INST.

-BIOL 323 ECOLOGY (3-3-4)(F,S)(CID).
+BIOL 323 ECOLOGY (3-3-4)(F,S)(FC).
 A survey of how physical and biological factors determine the abundance and distribution of plants and animals.
 Concepts at the physiological, population, community, and ecosystems level will be discussed.
 Field and laboratory exercises will investigate questions concerning habitat, populations, and communities.
 Weekend field trips may be taken.
 PREREQ: ENGL 102, BIOL 191-192 and MATH 254.